JvanKatwijk/sdr-j-spectrumviewer/README.md

 -----------------------------------------------------------------------

-The program can be configured to handle the SDRplay, DABsticks, the AIRspy, the HACKrf and the limeSDR.
+The program can be configured to handle the SDRplay, DABsticks, the AIRspy, the HACKrf, the limeSDR and the Adalm Pluto

 The software will - on startup - perform a check to see which device is available, depending on the configured devices.